Example of garden compost bin. |

-Composting is a wonderful strategy to create free and nutrient-rich soil usable in your garden and houseplants.
+Composting is a wonderful strategy to create a free and nutrient-rich soil amendment usable in your garden and houseplants.
 Manure and bedding, household food waste, grass clippings, and leaves are perfect additions to a compost pile.
+In addition to the value of compost for your soils, composting kitchen scraps reduces waste and also gives you control over what goes in the compost you use for your garden.
+Store-bought compost, especially those made from animal manure can have high levels of salts, which can be damaging for garden plants.

 Worm Composting